MinalJain17/Coivid19-India/README.md

 Also used some statistics for getting some statistical insights like recovery rate, rates of deaths, Etc and plotted the required graphs using Excel.

-main_dashboard.xlsx” file contains the summarised Dashboard.
-There are multiple dashboards in this file which are interactive.
+"main_dashboard.xlsx" file contains the summarised Dashboard.
+There are multiple dashboards in this file which are interactive.Dashboard were made using Excel.

 "project_presenation" file contains the presentation of all the data derived and anaysis of the data.